alejandrojust/alejandrojust/README.md

 My name is **Alejandro Osorio**.

-- I'm currently working on some interesting projects.
+- I'm currently working on some web projects.

 - Contact me via email at mralejandrojust@gmail.com